idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 #### Standard, via the IAL

 Install the [idfive Automation Library](https://bitbucket.org/idfivellc/idfive-automation-library) and run the [Create new site on pantheon, and spin up locally](https://bitbucket.org/idfivellc/idfive-automation-library/src/master/drupal/pantheon/create_new_pantheon_site.sh) script.
-Adds all above lando/terminus commands into one file, that asks for machine name, theme name and human name, then runs all above scripts as well as installs common modules, and creates a client subtheme.
+Adds all above lando/terminus commands into one file, that asks for machine name, theme name and human name, then runs all above scripts as well as installs common modules, and creates a client sub-theme.

 - `sh ~/Sites/_ial/drupal/pantheon/create_new_pantheon_site.sh`